AllStarLink/ASL3-Manual/docs/adv-topics/linkacttimer.md

 46|Link Activity timer disable|LATDIS
 47|Reset "Link Config Changed" Flag|none

-`COP 45` and `COP 46` enable and disable the activity timer function.
+`cop,45` and `cop,46` enable and disable the activity timer function.

-`COP 47` is used to reset the "Link Config Changed" Flag.
+`cop,47` is used to reset the "Link Config Changed" Flag.
 This flag is set whenever a user connects or disconnects a link.
 This is useful for implementing macros where you want to change the link state without arming the activity timer.

 ## Settings
 All of the key value pairs noted below are placed in the [`rpt.conf`](../config/rpt_conf.md) node stanza.
 There are four key value pairs related to the link activity timer.